kasskoussbrian/MyFind/README.md

-These are the options implement in this project :
+These are the options implemented in this project :
 -
 -print :
 prints the path of the currently examined file.
 It always returns true<br />